French Resistance: Literature and films

 After General de Gaulle's return to power in 1958, the portrayal of the Resistance returned to its earlier résistancialisme.
 In this manner, in Is Paris Burning?
 (1966), "the role of the resistant was revalued according to [de Gaulle's] political trajectory".
 The comic form of films such as La Grande Vadrouille (also 1966) broadened the image of Resistance heroes in the minds of average Frenchmen.
 The most famous and critically acclaimed of all the résistancialisme movies is L'armée des ombres (Army of Shadows) by French filmmaker Jean-Pierre Melville in 1969, a film inspired by Joseph Kessel's 1943 book as well as Melville's own experience as a Resistance fighter who participated in Operation Dragoon.
 A 1995 television screening of L'armée des ombres described it as "the best film made about the fighters of the shadows, those anti-heroes."
 The shattering of France's résistancialisme following the civil unrest of May 1968 was made particularly clear in French cinema.
 The candid approach of the 1971 documentary The Sorrow and the Pity shone a spotlight on antisemitism in France and disputed the official Resistance ideals.
-Time magazine's positive review of the film wrote that director Marcel Ophüls "tries to puncture the bourgeois myth—or protectively skew memory—that allows France generally to act as if hardly any Frenchmen collaborated with the Germans."
+Time magazine's positive review of the film wrote that director Marcel Ophüls "tries to puncture the bourgeois myth—or protectively askew memory—that allows France generally to act as if hardly any Frenchmen collaborated with the Germans."

 Franck Cassenti, with L'Affiche Rouge (1976); Gilson, with La Brigade (1975); and Mosco with the documentary Des terroristes à la retraite addressed foreign resisters of the EGO, who were then relatively unknown.
 In 1974, Louis Malle's Lacombe, Lucien caused scandal and polemic for his lack of moral judgment regarding the behavior of a collaborator.
-Malle later portrayed the resistance of Catholic priests who protected Jewish children in his 1987 film Au revoir, les enfants.
+Malle later portrayed the resistance of Catholic priests who protected Jewish children in his 1987 film Au revoir les enfants.
 François Truffaut's 1980 film Le Dernier Métro was set during the German occupation of Paris and won ten Césars for its story of a theatrical production staged while its Jewish director is concealed by his wife in the theater's basement.
 The 1980s began to portray the resistance of working women, as in Blanche et Marie (1984).
 Later, Jacques Audiard's Un héros très discret (1996) told the story of a young man's traveling to Paris and manufacturing a Resistance past for himself, suggesting that many heroes of the Resistance were impostors.
 In 1997 Claude Berri produced the biopic Lucie Aubrac based on the life of the Resistance heroine of the same name, which was criticized for its Gaullist portrayal of the Resistance and its overemphasizing the relationship between Aubrac and her husband.